 Russian psychologist, Bluma Zeigarnik first studied the phenomenon of why a waiter had better recollection of unpaid orders than that of paid orders.
 Turns out users tend to remember uncompleted tasks better than completed tasks.

 This applies in an app’s user experience (UX) too!
-For example, by reminding user with a progress bar, we can drive user to complete his/her profile!
+For example, by reminding the user with a progress bar, we can drive the user to complete his/her profile!